eliphan/eliphan.github.io/_posts/2018-12-17-why_does_an_artist_want_to_become_a_web_developer.markdown

 First of all, let me introduce myself.
 My name is Elise Phan, an aspiring artist who is still trying to support herself after college.
 I got my Bachelor degree in Illustration, a "useless degree" according to most of my friends and family.
 And I have to, sadly, agree with that.
 After just a few months after graduating from college, I found myself working in a full-time customer service job just to make ends meet.
 I told myself that this is just temporary and I can always find art jobs on the side.
 Fast forward two years later, I'm still working for barely above minimum wage at that very same place.
-Nothing changed, except that I can barely draw anymore due to fatigue, stress, and lack of imagination.
+Nothing changed, except that I can barely draw anymore due to fatigue, stress, and lack of creativity.
 Who would've thought that working in retail and customer service could be this tiresome?
 After a series of unfortunate events at work and at home, I finally decided to quit my job and start to look for another career.
 I want to go back to school to learn something else.
 Something more "practical" and more "desirable."

 There are so many choices out there, so why coding?